Trial-Tested Attorneys in Jacksonville, Florida Defend Clients Accused of Theft

 Call our experienced Jacksonville defense attorneys for a free initial consultation on your theft charges

-Robert Shafer & Associates, P.A. has helped thousands of clients accused of theft, and our seasoned legal staff is prepared to provide you with a strong defense of your charges.
+Shafer Law, P.A. has helped thousands of clients accused of theft, and our seasoned legal staff is prepared to provide you with a strong defense of your charges.
 Call us today at 904-450-5872 or contact us online to set up your free consultation.
 Our office is conveniently located on North Pearl Street, directly across from the Duval County Courthouse.